 This Prospectus concisely provides information that you should know about the Fund before investing.
 You are advised to read this Prospectus carefully and to retain it for future reference.
 Additional information about the Fund, including the Fund's statement of additional information (the "SAI"), dated August 1, 2024, has been filed with the SEC.
 You may request a free copy of this Prospectus, the SAI, the Fund's annual and semi-annual reports and other information about the Fund and make inquiries without charge by writing to the Fund, c/o UMB Fund Services, Inc., 235 West Galena Street, Milwaukee, WI 53212, by calling the Fund toll-free at (877) 997-9971 or by accessing the Fund's website at aspiriantfunds.com/aspiriant-risk-managed-capital-appreciation-fund.
-The information on the Fund's website is not incorporated by reference into this Prospectus and investors should not consider it a part of this Prospectus.
-The SAI is incorporated by reference into this Prospectus in its entirety.
+The information on the Fund's website is not incorporated by reference into this Prospectus in its entirety.
 You can obtain the SAI, annual and semi-annual reports of the Fund, and other information about the Fund on the SEC's website at sec. gov. The address of the SEC's internet site is provided solely for the information of prospective investors and is not intended to be an active link.